ShawnieBoy/magarena-scripts-builder/README.md

     // This is applies to both the scripts generator and image line batch updater. private static final String PREDEFINED_IMAGES_FILE = "CardImages.txt";

-    // This file is automatically created in the OUTPUT_FOLDER (for reference only).
-    // list of all set codes from json feed sorted by release date in descending order. private static final String JSON_SETS_FILE = "JsonSetCodes.txt";